range-of-motion/budget/README.md

 <p align="center">
     <img src="/public/images/logo.png" width=160 />
 </p>

+# Budget

-<p align="center">Budget is an open-source application that helps you keep track of your finances.</p>
+Budget is an open-source web application that helps you keep track of your finances.

+## Requirements

+- PHP 5.6+
+- MySQL